-One of the main drivers of deforestation is commodity agriculture – in particular the seven major drivers which are cattle, soy, palm oil, pulp and paper, cocoa, coffee, and rubber.
+One of the main drivers of deforestation is commodity agriculture.
 For example, cattle ranching accounts for 80% of deforestation in the Amazon.
 In addition, soya covered 76,400 ha of recently deforested land in the Amazon in 2020, with 77% used as feed for animals farmed for human consumption.
 The loss of nature and biodiversity that stem from deforestation poses material risks for investors as over $44 trillion of economic value generation – over half the world’s total GDP – is moderately or highly dependent on nature.
-Some industries, such as pharmaceuticals, rely on the direct extraction of resources from forests – while others, like food production, depend on the provision of ecosystem services like clean water and a stable climate, and still more such as hydropower or transport rely on stable weather and water bodies.
+Some industries, such as pharmaceuticals, rely on the direct extraction of resources from forests – while others, like food production, depend on the provision of ecosystem services like clean water and a stable climate.

 EU consumption alone is responsible for 16% of tropical deforestation linked to international trade, second only to China.
-Besides the EU and China, the US is a major consumer of commodity agriculture goods linked to deforestation.
 Action on Agriculture, Forestry and Other Land Use (AFOLU) emissions is vital for achieving the Paris Agreement goals, with the largest potential for reduction stemming from reduced deforestation and forest degradation.
 Investor interest in the issue has been on the rise for years but is bedevilled by the problem that investor tracking of deforestation can be problematic and inaccurate.
 It therefore comes as very welcome news to investors that the EU has agreed to adopt a law that will ban the trade of commodities associated with deforestation and forest degradation.
 This blog takes a closer look at the new EU legislation and examines similar policies globally.

 EU Deforestation Regulation in a Nutshell